hipe/tmx/lib/skylab/git-viz/doc/issues/012-the-bundle-building-algorithm.md

 ## introduction

-a "bundle" contains all the information needed to build a "hist-tree". we can think of it as a matrix of "filediffs", with time one one axis and files on another; where a "filediff" is the changes to one file in one commit.
+a "bundle" contains all the information needed to build a "hist-tree". we can think of it as a matrix of "filechanges", with time one one axis and files on another; where a "filechange" is the changes to one file in one commit.

 below is a pseudocode description of the algorithm we use to build a